claudijo/websocket-connection-stream/README.md

 ## Usage

-Create a websocket connection stream and attach a open connection to the stream.
+Create a websocket connection stream and attach a websocket connection to the stream.

 Any life cycle events are handled outside the connection stream.
 For example attach a new WebSocket instance to reconnect after an unintentional